jagregory/abrash-zen-of-asm/src/chapter-16.md

 (We could get rid of yet another instruction by having the calling code pack both the attribute and the fill value into the same word, but that's not part of the specification for this particular routine.)

-Another nifty instruction-rearrangement trick saves 6 more bytes. `ClearS` checks to see whether the far pointer is null (zero) at the start of the routine... then loads and uses that same far pointer later on.
+Another nifty instruction-rearrangement trick saves 6 more bytes. `ClearS`{.nasm} checks to see whether the far pointer is null (zero) at the start of the routine... then loads and uses that same far pointer later on.
 Let's get that pointer into memory and keep it there; that way we can check to see whether it's null with a single comparison, and can use it later without having to reload it from memory:

 ```nasm
 ClearS    proc  near